 Essences are a specifically targeted treatment that helps enhance and creates the perfect environment on the skin for full absorption of any layered serums or creams on top.
 They are thinner than oil yet not as thin as water.
 They are powerfully packed liquids that penetrate into the skin.

-If your skin is textured and you're looking to smooth skin so you can go foundation free, then a resurfacing mask will work wonders.
-It removes dead skin cells, regenerates cell turnover, dull hyperpigmentation and clear pores — leaving you with smoother, more even skin.
+If your skin is textured and you’re looking to smooth skin so you can go foundation-free, then a resurfacing mask will work wonders.
+It removes dead skin cells, regenerates cell turnover, dull hyperpigmentation, and clears pores — leaving you with smoother, more even skin.
 They are strong and effective but don’t worry you won’t peel with this product.
 However, I would suggest it only be used once a week.
 These masks feature potent ingredients like alpha hydroxy acids (AHAs) that exfoliate the surface of the skin and beta hydroxy acids (BHAs) that work deep below the surface.

 Having hydrated skin helps give the skin a glowy glow.
 Hydrating face masks are a perfect way of rejuvenating your skin.
 These nourish or treat the skin and are beneficial for sensitive, couperose, aging, or dry skin.
 They often contain hyaluronic acid and humectants, and they have a strong moisturizing effect delivering thirst-quenching hydration.

-Having a huge pimple can be a major bummer I know but with these treatments will treat clogged pores (blackheads, whiteheads).
-These treatments are designed to condition the skin especially during sleep, when normal tissue repair is taking place.
+Having a huge pimple can be a major bummer I know but these treatments will treat clogged pores (blackheads, whiteheads).
+These treatments are designed to condition the skin, especially during sleep, when normal tissue repair is taking place.

 AHA – ALPHA HYDROXY ACIDS